 Every patient needs to be evaluated by one of our practitioners.
 Our doctors will review your condition and determine if you qualify under Maine State Medical Marijuana Law.

 • If you do qualify, then you will be provided with one of our Tamper Proof Certificates, allowing you to use marijuana legally in the state of Maine.

 • If you do not qualify, then our practitioner will outline a plan for how you may qualify in the future.

-In order to qualify for Medical Marijuana Certification in Maine, we will need to review medical records supporting your qualifying condition.
+In order to qualify for Medical Marijuana Certification in Maine, we will need to review medical records.
 Your medical records do not have to be available at the time of your appointment.
 When you book your appointment we will provide you with medical record releases to obtain your records.
 During your evaluation we will determine if additional records are needed and we will obtain your medical records from your other provider(s).